Coordinator of Country Dance Programs

 - 1998 – Transylvania: The Architectural History of a Mountain County.
 Co-authored with Laura A.W.
 Phillips.
 Raleigh, NC: Marblehead Publishing Co.

 Deborah Thompson combines her love of old time music and dance with her desire to share them with others, serving the college and community as coordinator of country dance programs at Berea College.
 Her dissertation research focused on the interconnections of music and community in eastern Kentucky and how race and gender inflects the social construction of Appalachia.
 She came to Berea College in 2006 on being awarded the first Appalachian Sound Archives Fellowship, then coordinated the Celebration of Traditional Music and served as the Programming Director for the Appalachian Center until 2009.
-Her teaching experience includes serving on the faculty of Union College in Barbourville, KY from 1991-2001, where she was director of the Appalachian Semester and assistant professor of Appalachian Studies.
+She began her current position in 2010, also teaching Appalachian Studies, traditional dance, and Berea College’s signature writing seminar on identity and diversity in the U.S. Her teaching experience includes serving on the faculty of Union College in Barbourville, KY from 1991-2001, where she was director of the Appalachian Semester and assistant professor of Appalachian Studies.
 She has taught undergraduate-level courses in Appalachian Studies, Sociology, Geography, General Studies, and Women’s and Gender Studies.

 Besides her extensive teaching background, she has also worked as a local arts council director, principal investigator for historic architecture surveys, and resident director for cultural study programs in Appalachia, Mexico, and the Texas-Mexico border.
 Deborah learned to play banjo, guitar, and dulcimer during the folk revival of the 1970s and has repertoire from living and playing in Kentucky, West Virginia, North Carolina, and New England.
 Since 1976, she has performed both solo and with various groups, currently with the old time and Americana band, Skipjack.
 She has been an avid folk dancer since her teenage years, as well as playing music for dances, moving into calling and organizing community dances in 1986.
 She has taught classes and workshops in Appalachian music and dance for all ages since 1984, including public school residencies and Elderhostels, Appalshop’s Banjo Day, Hindman Family Folk Week, Cowan Creek Music School, Augusta Heritage Center, and John C. Campbell Folk School.